Skip to main content

 1. A PBI may be organised, conducted or promoted for the relief of conditions other than poverty.
 These conditions include, but are not restricted to, sickness, helplessness, suffering, misfortune, disability, and distress.

-2. For the relief of one of these conditions to amount to benevolent relief in the PBI context, the condition must cause suffering that goes beyond the pain and suffering of everyday life.36 For example, in Commissioner of Pay-roll Tax (Vic) v Cairnmillar Institute (Cairnmillar Institute), McGarvie J found that people who have been diagnosed with a mental illness that requires treatment by psychotherapy are suffering from sickness and distress that goes beyond the pain and suffering of everyday life.37 McGarvie J went on to find that the organisation’s purpose and activity of treating mental illnesses through psychotherapy was benevolent relief.38
+3. For example, in Commissioner of Pay-roll Tax (Vic) v Cairnmillar Institute, McGarvie J found that people who have been diagnosed with a mental illness that requires treatment by psychotherapy are suffering from sickness and distress that goes beyond the pain and suffering of everyday life.37 McGarvie J went on to find that the organisation’s purpose and activity of treating mental illnesses through psychotherapy was benevolent relief.38

-3. In contrast, if a condition is part of the pain and suffering associated with everyday life, relief of the condition will not be benevolent relief.
-For example, in Marriage Guidance Council of Victoria v Commissioner of Pay-roll Tax (Vic), McGarvie J found that the Marriage Guidance Council of Victoria was not a PBI.
-The Marriage Guidance Council of Victoria was conducted to provide guidance or counselling to couples who were contemplating entering marriage, those who wished to maintain a marriage and those who were contemplating leaving a marriage, or who had decided to leave a marriage.39 Despite acknowledging that people experiencing the breakdown of a marriage would be emotionally stressed and in pain, McGarvie J stated:
+4. In contrast, if a condition is part of the pain and suffering associated with everyday life, relief of the condition will not be benevolent relief.
+For example, in Marriage Guidance Council of Victoria v Commissioner of Pay-roll Tax (Vic),39 McGarvie J found that the Marriage Guidance Council of Victoria was not a PBI.
+The Marriage Guidance Council of Victoria was conducted to provide guidance or counselling to couples who were contemplating entering marriage, those who wished to maintain a marriage and those who were contemplating leaving a marriage, or who had decided to leave a marriage.40 Despite acknowledging that people experiencing the breakdown of a marriage would be emotionally stressed and in pain, McGarvie J stated:

 I consider, however, that the community regards such emotional stress and pain as falling within the ambit of the stress and pain encountered in ordinary human experience associated with such things as failure, deception, loss of status and reputation, or bereavement.
 Most healthy people of their own volition recover from such hurtful experiences with the passage of time.

 I am satisfied that the counselling work of the Council in many cases, by eliminating strife in marriage or preventing marriage breakdown, avoids the undesirable secondary consequences of the type to which I have referred.
 While entirely commendable socially, this is preventative work and different from the work of a benevolent institution.
-It is akin to training, education or improvement.40
+It is akin to training, education or improvement.41

 Demonstrating an organisation is ‘organised, conducted or promoted’ for benevolent relief